 From the Eight Dollar Mountain Botanical Area, near the Redwood Highway, the Illinois River drops into an ever deepening, increasingly inaccessible and ever wilder canyon.
 It flows along the edge of the South and North Kalmiopsis Roadless Areas and then dives into the rugged Kalmiopsis Wilderness and the most remote river canyon in the nation.

-Final Study Report to Congress for the Illinois Wild and Scenic Illinois River
+Final Study Report to Congress

 The Illinois River was one of the original study rivers named in the 1968 Wild and Scenic Rivers Act.
 As a result, the Siskiyou National Forest was required to prepare a detailed study report and make recommendations to Congress as to whether the Illinois River should be added to the National Wild and Scenic River System.